microbialinformatics/assignment03/README.md

       plot(seq(0, 20, 0.05), dchisq(seq(0, 20, 0.05), df = df), type = "l", xlab = "ChiSquared Statistic", ylab = "Probability with 1 degree of freedom")
       arrows(x0 = chisq, x1 = chisq, y0 = 0.4, y1 = 0.05, lwd = 2, col = "red")
 ```
-      My Chi-Squared distribution looks quite similar to the R-generated distribution.
+      My  χ² distribution looks quite similar to the R-generated distribution.
 Both exponentially decrease as the x-axis value increases.
 My distribution begins to level out when X = 2, whereas the R-generated distribution begins to level out when X = 4.
-The R-generated distribution is also similar to my distribution because there are no values larger than my Chi-Squared statistic.
+However, whereas my distribution is discrete, the R-generated distribution is continuous.

       * Based on your distribution calculate p-values

 **Answer:** p-value=0.
-The p-value is the sum of the probability that the Chi-Squared distribution is larger than my Chi-Squared Statistic.
-Because my distribution has 0 values which are larger than my Chi-Squared Statistic, my p-value is 0.
+The p-value is the probability that the  χ² distribution is larger than my  χ² Statistic.
+In regards to my distribution, the p-value is equivalent to the integral of the graph when dist > X, or dist > 16.2736.
+Because my distribution has 0 values which are larger than my  χ² Statistic, my p-value is 0.

       * How does your p-value compare to what you saw using the built in functions?
 Explain your observations.

 **Answer:** My p-value (0) is smaller than the R-generated p-value (5.482e-05).
+The two are not equal because my  χ² distribution is not equivalent to the R-generated distribution.
+My distribution is created from 1000 replicates & is discrete, whereas the R-generated  χ² distribution is continuous.

-6\.
-Get a bag of Skittles or M&Ms.  Are the candies evenly distributed amongst the different colors?
+6. Get a bag of Skittles or M&Ms.  Are the candies evenly distributed amongst the different colors?
 Justify your conclusion.

 ```r